FAQ

 I have questions about buying a business

-Do you have questions about buying a business?
 Don’t worry.
-We know it can be a complicated process, and at first things like knowing the value of the business you are buying and getting financing can seem daunting.
+We know it can be a complicated process, and at first, tasks like determining the value of the company you are buying and securing financing can seem daunting.
 We’re here to help.

 So you want to buy a business?
 Some of the first steps are knowing what kind of business you want to buy, what skills you bring to the table, and whether the timing is right.